 Organic farming is a agricultural production system that ensures the healthy food production by maintaining proper soil and crop conditions by cultivating the land through the use organic matter such as compost and crop residue, crop rotation and proper management.Organic farming is a production system which avoids the use of synthetically compound,fertilizer,Pesticides and growth regulators.
 Its primarily aimed in such way, as to keep the soil alive and in good health.

 Agriculture has completed one cycle and is turning its phase.Green revolution has proved to be harmful in the 5 decades.The arbitrary use of insecticides and chemicals contaminates soil, water and the entire ecosystem.
 Off late our farmers are looking back.
 Now we find organic movement everywhere.
-But most of the farmers are in confusion about both the systems.
-They question whether total organic is possible and feasible.This article will discuss the requirements, opportunities and nessearty of organic farming.
+But most of the farmers are in confusion about organic farming.
+They question whether total organic is possible and feasible.This article will discuss the requirements, opportunities and necessary of organic farming.

 Agriculture Start with human civilization .
 But it was completely dependent on nature.
 In 1850, chemical fertilizers were used in Western countries.
 But with the green revolution that started in 1965 in India, chemical cultivation became popular.
 High yielding hybrids enter our farms.
 Chemical fertilizers become inevitable to get high yields from this hybrid.
 These chemical fertilizers tied the way of using arbitrary. government support chemical farming by ignoring harmful effects .It is true that this green revolution has produced enough food for the nation.
 But in time pest and disease crops started attacking.
 Toxic insecticides enter the scene for crop protection.
 The dangerous effects of this poison were very clear soon enough.